Alkene: Elimination reactions

 An alcohol may also be converted to a better leaving group (e.g., xanthate), so as to allow a milder syn-elimination such as the Chugaev elimination and the Grieco elimination.
 Related reactions include eliminations by β-haloethers (the Boord olefin synthesis) and esters (ester pyrolysis).
+A thioketone and a phosphite ester combined (the Corey-Winter olefination) or diphosphorus tetraiodide will deoxygenate glycols to alkenes.

 Alkenes can be prepared indirectly from alkyl amines.
 The amine or ammonia is not a suitable leaving group, so the amine is first either alkylated (as in the Hofmann elimination) or oxidized to an amine oxide (the Cope reaction) to render a smooth elimination possible.
 The Cope reaction is a syn-elimination that occurs at or below 150 °C, for example:

 The Hofmann elimination is unusual in that the less substituted (non-Zaitsev) alkene is usually the major product.

 Alkenes are generated from α-halosulfones in the Ramberg–Bäcklund reaction, via a three-membered ring sulfone intermediate.

 Synthesis from carbonyl compounds

-Another important method for alkene synthesis involves construction of a new carbon–carbon double bond by coupling of a carbonyl compound (such as an aldehyde or ketone) to a carbanion equivalent.
-Such reactions are sometimes called olefinations.
-The most well-known of these methods is the Wittig reaction, but other related methods are known, including the Horner–Wadsworth–Emmons reaction.
+Another important class of methods for alkene synthesis involves construction of a new carbon–carbon double bond by coupling or condensation of a carbonyl compound (such as an aldehyde or ketone) to a carbanion or its equivalent.
+Pre-eminent is the aldol condensation.
+Knoevenagel condensations are a related class of reactions that convert carbonyls into alkenes.Well-known methods are called olefinations.
+The Wittig reaction is illustrative, but other related methods are known, including the Horner–Wadsworth–Emmons reaction.

 The Wittig reaction involves reaction of an aldehyde or ketone with a Wittig reagent (or phosphorane) of the type Ph3P=CHR to produce an alkene and Ph3P=O. The Wittig reagent is itself prepared easily from triphenylphosphine and an alkyl halide.
-The reaction is quite general and many functional groups are tolerated, even esters, as in this example:

 Related to the Wittig reaction is the Peterson olefination, which uses silicon-based reagents in place of the phosphorane.
 This reaction allows for the selection of E- or Z-products.
 If an E-product is desired, another alternative is the Julia olefination, which uses the carbanion generated from a phenyl sulfone.
 The Takai olefination based on an organochromium intermediate also delivers E-products.
 A titanium compound, Tebbe's reagent, is useful for the synthesis of methylene compounds; in this case, even esters and amides react.

 A pair of ketones or aldehydes can be deoxygenated to generate an alkene.
 Symmetrical alkenes can be prepared from a single aldehyde or ketone coupling with itself, using titanium metal reduction (the McMurry reaction).
 If different ketones are to be coupled, a more complicated method is required, such as the Barton–Kellogg reaction.

 A single ketone can also be converted to the corresponding alkene via its tosylhydrazone, using sodium methoxide (the Bamford–Stevens reaction) or an alkyllithium (the Shapiro reaction).